bchhabra2490/code-converter-cli/README.md

 # Code Converter CLI

-A command-line tool written in Go that converts code from one programming language to another.
-The tool analyzes the source code using [Zoekt](https://github.com/sourcegraph/zoekt), a fast trigram-based code search engine, to understand the structure of the codebase before performing the conversion.
+A command-line tool written in Go that converts code from one programming language to another using OpenAI's GPT-4o model to perform intelligent code translation.

 ## Features

 - Convert an entire project from one programming language to another
 - Preserve directory structure in the output
-- Analyze code structure using Zoekt's search capabilities
+- AI-powered code translation using OpenAI's GPT-4o model
+- Automatic handling of file extensions based on target language
 - Support for multiple programming languages

 ## Installation